smallrye/smallrye-graphql/docs/typesafe-client-usage.md

 Config](https://download.eclipse.org/microprofile/microprofile-config-1.4/microprofile-config-spec.html)
-to set the endpoint; similar to the [MicroProfile Rest Client](https://download.eclipse.org/microprofile/microprofile-rest-client-1.4.1/microprofile-rest-client-1.4.1.html), the key for the endpoint is the fully qualified name of the api interface, plus `/mp-graphql/url`, e.g.:
+to set the endpoint; similar to the [MicroProfile Rest Client](https://download.eclipse.org/microprofile/microprofile-rest-client-1.4.1/microprofile-rest-client-1.4.1.html), the key for the endpoint is the fully qualified name of the API interface, plus `/mp-graphql/url`, e.g.:

 ``` properties